Getty Images/iStockphoto

 • AWSPowerShell.
 The legacy, single, large-module version of AWS Tools for PowerShell.
 This can only be installed on a Windows-based computer.

-In the following examples, we use the AWS.Tools module on Windows.
-The main advantage of AWS.Tools is that you don't have to install all of the PowerShell modules to manage your AWS account.
-While this does add some complexity, as you need to plan ahead to have the modules you need, it saves you space and time.
-Be sure to also follow the prerequisite instructions to get your account, Identity and Access Management user and access keys configured.
+The following examples use the AWS.Tools module on Windows.
+The main advantage of AWS.Tools is that you don't have to install all the PowerShell modules to manage your AWS account.
+While users must deal with the complexity of anticipating the modules they'll need, it saves space and time.
+Be sure to also follow the prerequisite instructions for account, Identity and Access Management user and access key configuration.

 Install the required modules with the following command: